Cristina

 Bio

 I was raised in Pordenone, a small town in the North-East of Italy.
 The very same year I was born, my region, Friuli, was hit by a series of earthquakes that destroyed buildings and families.
 During my childhood, building sites were all over and I became acquainted with the experience of reconstruction.
-People felt somehow connected through this shared experience, even though they were not talking much, and daily life was somehow rough.
+People felt somehow connected through this experience, even though there was not much talking and daily life was rough.

 Living in that region during the ‘80s and early ‘90s also meant that the border between the “Eastern” and the “Western” blocks was just a few dozen km away.